 Irwin Lazaranalyst, Nemertes Research

 "There's growing interest in video conferencing," Lazar said in a recent webinar.
 "People are continuing to roll it out in increasing numbers.
-Those that have extended video to the desktop are seeing the greatest success."
+Those that have video to the desktop are seeing the greatest success."

 So, what else is driving video conference systems?
 According to Nemertes, companies want to use video simply to improve the collaboration experience for people in different areas.
 If people are just on an audio bridge, they might lack engagement, Lazar said.
 But on a video call, participants see each other, which enhances meeting engagement.